Split Pea Soup with Barley and Vegetables

 - 2 medium potatoes or 1 medium-large sweet potato,

 - 1 large or 2 medium carrots, diced

 - 1 pound green or yellow split peas, rinsed and sorted

 - 1 tablespoon all-purpose seasoning blend (such as Spike or Mrs. Dash)

 - Salt and freshly ground pepper to taste

 Heat the oil in a large soup pot.
-Add the onion, garlic, celery, and carrots.
+Add the onion and garlic.
 Sauté over medium heat for 8 to 10 minutes, or until the onions are soft and golden.